Feluxerich/AdminGuide/docs/services/hedgedoc.md

 CMD_SESSION_SECRET=<session_secret>
 ```

+If you want to create a new note with a custom alias you can just open the editor with a Custom-Aliased-URL.
+To prevent not authenticated users to create a bunch of trash notes you have to be signed in to do this.

+In this configuration only the authentication with Github is possible but if you want to allow local users via email
+you have to remove the line that says `CMD_EMAIL=false` and create the accounts manually using the `bin/manage_users`-Script
+in the container.

 When you have done this start your container with `dc up -d`,
 [issue a certificate and create a VHost-File](../0_proxy.md#service-template) containing something like this: